Adam Levine: Activism and philanthropy

+Allegations of misconduct

 In 2013, Levine was mentioned in a hostile work environment lawsuit filed in Los Angeles Superior Court by an unnamed security guard who claimed that Universal Music Publishing Group's Santa Monica location was "infiltrated with pervasive drug use where you could smell marijuana seeping from various offices and openly used in common areas, and lounges".
 The guard claimed that when she complained about the cannabis smoke coming from one of the studios, she was told that "it's Adam Levine—if he wants to come to the lobby and do a line of cocaine on the floor, it's OK".
 In an official statement to The Hollywood Reporter, UMPG (Universal Music Publishing group) described the allegations as "absurd".

-In July 2020, Levine and Prinsloo collaborated with Ferrari and Save the Children to raise funds to support U.S. education programs during the COVID-19 pandemic.
-In 2021, Levine and Prinsloo founded a tequila company called Calirosa.
-The brand's tequila bottles were made available from December 2021.
+On February 27, 2020, Levine performed with his band Maroon 5 at the Viña del Mar International Song Festival.
+Their presentation, which began 29 minutes late, was listed as "mediocre" by the specialized press, inside and outside Chile, stating that Levine performed the songs with "lack of energy and out of tune", adding that the disappointment of the fans increased when videos were leaked, when he was leaving the stage, showing him angry and saying that "they were deceived", that it was a concert for television, and that Viña del Mar is a "shitty city".
+That created a general backlash from people very upset by the words of disrespect from the band's leader, and a disillusionment of fans.
+Levine later posted on Instagram to apologize for the incident and the band said it had experienced technical difficulties with the audio feed to Levine's ear pieces.
+Nevertheless, many Chilean citizens have since retaliated against Levine by posting recipes of traditional Chilean dishes on his Instagram account’s comment section.

-In September 2022, Levine was accused by at least four women of cheating on Prinsloo with them.
-DMs, texts, and TikTok videos were presented as evidence.
+In September 2022, Levine was accused by internet influencer/singer Sumner Stroh and three other women of cheating on Prinsloo with them.
+DMs, texts, and TikTok videos were made public to support these allegations.
 Levine denied having an affair, but has admitted to "crossing" the line and has "addressed ... and taken proactive steps to remedy this with my family".
+Some of his texts, released on the internet, birthed a slew of mocking memes.